Systematic Grain Trading: A Case Study

 Systematic Trade Model Modifications

 While not implemented here, modifications to the systematic grain trading model could be examined to optimize profitability.
 For example, our strategy arbitrarily assumes the position is closed on the first trading day of December.
-This decision could be further optimized by exploring a wider range of position closing dates.
+Exploring a wider range of position closing dates could further optimize this decision.

 Another strategy modification could optimize the investment allocation weight within a portfolio of corn and soybean trades to maximize return while minimizing downside risk.